 \subsection{Synthetic data generation for Code Switching ASR}

-Synthetic code-switched data generation was an essential step in our work.
-It enabled us to effectively use the monolingual training data available at our disposal to generate a diverse set of code-switched speech training samples which then was utilized by our model for training.
-We had to be careful in the data generation strategy to ensure that we didn't introduce a bias of any kind that though would make model training easier but would lead to poor performance on real world code switched data.
-For example, if we simply stitched different speech samples together it would cause inconsistencies and the different amplitudes and background conditions can give the model easy clues for learning this generated data, but such inconsistencies would not be found in real life examples, and hence the model would not be able to generalize its performance.
-Furthermore, we didn't want to bias the generated samples to start from or end with a particular language, eg English.
-We used the algorithm detailed in Figure \ref{fig:synth_data_gen} to generate the synthetic code-switched ASR training data for two given languages whose monolingual data was available.
-The code for the data generation process is open-sourced in NeMo\footnote{github.com/NVIDIA/NeMo/scripts/speech\_recognition/code\_switching}.
+Synthetic code-switching data generation was an essential step in our work.
+It enabled us to effectively use the monolingual training data available at our disposal to generate a diverse set of CS speech training samples which then was utilized by our model for training.
+We had to be careful in the data generation strategy to ensure that we didn't introduce a bias of any kind that would make model training easier but would lead to poor performance on real world code-switching data.
+For example, if we simply stitched different speech samples together it would cause inconsistencies and the different amplitudes and background conditions can give the model easy clues for learning this generated data.
+Such inconsistencies would not be found in real life examples, and hence the model would not be able to generalize its performance.
+Furthermore, we didn't want to bias the generated samples to start from or end with a particular language, e.g. English.